scybersec/flash-read/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running `npm install` in the project directory.
-3. Start the development server by running `npm start`.
+3. Start the development server by running `npm run dev`.
 4. Open your web browser and navigate to `http://localhost:3000` to view the application.